jesseinit/fund-my-goal-backend/README.md

-# FundMyGoals
+# FundMe

-FundMyGoals is a app intended to help user achieve their financial goals from the the internet.
+FundMe is a crowd-funding platform designed to help users achieve their financial goals.

 <!-- ## Code Coverage -->